KoBeWi/Metroidvania-System/README.md

 #### Custom Elements mode

 In this mode you can draw custom elements, like special multi-cell markers, elevators, map labels, anything.
 They need to be first [defined in the main config].
 Elements in the editor are drawn as rectangles, but they occupy only their top-left cell.
 Use LMB to draw an element and RMB on its origin cell to erase it.
 You can provide a custom String data that will be provided for the draw callback of the element.
+If you added a new custom elemnet and it's missing from the list, you can use Force Refresh Elements option in [Manage tab](#manage).

 [GIF]